Sunken Meadow State Park: Park description

 Sunken Meadow State Park is open year-round from sunrise to sunset.
 The park's features include 3 mi of beaches on the Long Island Sound, a 3/4 mi boardwalk, 6 mi of hiking trails, and facilities for biking, horseback riding, watersports, and general recreation.
-Playgrounds, softball fields, and a soccer fields are also available at the park.
+Playgrounds, softball fields, and soccer fields are also available at the park.
 A wedding and event facility known as "The Pavilion" is available during the summer.

 The Sunken Meadow State Park Golf Course features 27 holes that may be played as either nine or 18 holes, in addition to a driving range and putting green.
 The first two nine-hole courses, Red and Green, were built in 1962, followed by the Blue Course in 1964.
 All three courses were designed by Alfred Tull.
 A bar and snack food restaurant near the course is available and open to the public.

 The park's grounds are used as a venue for cross country running, and host competitions for cross country teams from local high schools and runners' clubs.
 The five-kilometer course, featuring the deliberately named "Cardiac Hill", is regarded as one of the most difficult cross country courses in the US.

 The 31 mi Long Island Greenbelt Trail connects Sunken Meadow State Park with Heckscher State Park.